thelounge/thelounge.github.io/_api/stylesheets.md

 ---
 layout: documentation
 title: Stylesheets
-description: Subscribe CSS files to all clients
+description: Register CSS files to all clients
 type: server
 ---

 The Stylesheets API lets you feed custom CSS files to all clients of an instance of The Lounge.

 ## Methods

 ### `#addFile(filename)`

-Subscribes the file whose name is given in arguments.
+Registers the file whose name is given in arguments.
 The content of this file will be applied to all clients.

 #### Example